I’m tired of reading oversimplified advice. It gives me the twitchy eye.

 - Repair with filler and/or caulk

 - Number the doors/parts and keep track of where they come from.
+Photos help.
 Not all parts are interchangeable.
-We use a pencil to number the item in a hinge pocket or someplace unseen, then cover that pencil with some painter’s tape.
-We label the same number near or on its home position.
+We use a pencil to number the item in a hinge cut-out or someplace unseen, then cover that pencil with some painter’s tape.
+We label the same number near or on the location where it came from.
 This gives you freedom from having to track every piece.

-- If necessary, wash with TSP to remove oils and dirt (oils will gunk up your sandpaper: not so good.
+- If the item is greasy, wash with TSP to remove oils and dirt (oils will gunk up your sandpaper: not so good).